Liquid Death x Taylor Morrison: Key Findings

 It takes something ordinary, pushes it into absurd territory, and lets its unique brand of offbeat humor take care of the rest.

+This time, though, the scale is different.
 Instead of a collectible product or a limited drop, the brand is turning an entire house into the idea.

 There’s also a physical-world layer, allowing fans to tour a Taylor Morrison home and scan a QR code to earn five additional entries.
+Submissions will run until June 30.

 It’s a simple mechanic, but one designed to hit multiple pressure points at once.

-Liquid Death's Unique Comedic Approach
+Liquid Death's Unique Brand Voice

 View this post on Instagram